by Amy Venzke March 01, 2020 8 min read

 The UPPAbaby VISTA and the UPPAbaby CRUZ are two of the most popular strollers on the market.
 And because they're made by the same great brand, the frames and seats of both strollers are almost identical.
 But the VISTA and CRUZ have a few major differences, too.

 If you're deciding between the two, here's the most important question to ask: Do you want your stroller to grow with your family?
 As a convertible stroller, the VISTA has the ability to convert from a single stroller to a double when a second child comes along.
 Meanwhile, the CRUZ can seat only one child (unless you add the UPPAbaby PiggyBack ride-along board, an accessory available for both strollers).

 Overall, the VISTA is a larger stroller, with an oversized basket, bigger wheels, an included bassinet and the ability to accommodate a second child.
-That's why some parents prefer the VISTA—and it's also why others prefer the CRUZ, which is lighter and more narrow while priced at least $280 lower.
+That's why some parents prefer the VISTA—and it's also why others prefer the CRUZ, which is lighter and more narrow while priced at $400 less.